agBeta/nevis/self-documentation/test.md

 Bill Souror accesses db in integration/e2e test.
 See https://github.com/dev-mastery/comments-api/blob/master/__test__/e2e.spec.js#L34.

 We used to have DbFx (db queries as fixtures), but it turned out to be premature abstraction.
 Most of the time each test suite needs its own ad-hoc queries.
 Moreover...
 We decided to use some of data-access exported functions in our tests.
 If anything fails because of some bug  inside data-access implementation, it is actually to our advantage (happened in 4b6348f).
-Bill Souror also does this.
+It also prevent rewriting lots of code (especially useful when database columns change).
+Bill Souror also uses data-access.

 </br>